MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 ## Configure the group

-Once the group has been created, you can add members and configure additional settings:
+Once the group has been created, you can add members and configure additional settings.

+::: moniker range="o365-worldwide"

 ### Use the new admin center to add members to a group